dmaluenda/hands_on_machine_learning/README.md

 You can install the dependencies by running the [00_install_dependencies.ipynb](00_install_dependencies.ipynb) notebook.
-So, follow the next section below to run it as a demo, and then you will get ready for the all tutorials.
+So, follow the next section below to run it as a demo, and then you will get ready for all tutorials.

 #### Run tutorials